Our tried and tested Hackathon Event Schedule, to maximize your chances of having a successful Hack event.

-In short, make the kickoff and speeches etc as short as possible, and the hacking time as long as possible.
-There is never enough hacking time at a Hackathon event, so don’t make your participants resent you!
+In short, the single most important element is to make the kickoff and intro speeches as short as possible, and the hacking time as long as possible.
+There is never enough hacking time at a Hackathon event, so don’t waste the hackers’ time!

 General Hack Event Design Guidance: